w3c/wot/WG/charter.md

 ### Linked Data vocabulary for describing which protocols servers support

-This will specify a Linked Data vocabulary for as a basis for identifying a common set of protocols, data formats and encodings for communication between servers.
+This will specify a Linked Data vocabulary for identifying a common set of protocols, data formats and encodings for communication between servers.

 ### Content Type for a serialisation of data models in JSON-LD

-This Working Group will register a Content Type for a JSON-LD serialisation of data models with a default context defining short names for the terms in the data modelling vocabulary.
+This Working Group will register a Content Type for a [JSON-LD](http://www.w3.org/TR/json-ld/) serialisation of data models with a default context defining short names for the terms in the data modelling vocabulary.

 ### Bindings to common protocols